Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     │   ├── __init__.py    <- Makes src a Python module
     │   ├── main.py        <- Scripts to train models
-    │   ├── predict.py     <- Scripts to use trained models to make prediction on the files put in ../data/preprocessed │   │
+    │   ├── predict.py     <- Scripts to use trained models to make prediction on the files put in ../data/preprocessed │   ├── fastapi_oauth  <- Source code for Open Authorization API.
+It will check if User is recorded in Rakuten_db and the rights he is granted
+    │   │
     │   ├── data           <- Scripts to download or generate data │   │   ├── check_structure.py